eguetti/eguetti/README.md

 - 👋 Hi, I’m @eguetti
-- 👀 I’m interested in Web Semantic and Privacy
+- 👀 I’m interested in Web Semantic, Ontologies, Wikidata and Differential Privacy
-- 🌱 I’m currently learning Unity and Machine Learning
+- 🌱 I’m currently learning Machine Learning and Natural Language Processing
 - 💞️ I’m looking to collaborate on Wikidata, open data and privacy
 - 📫 How to reach me